...Customize my TUMail address?

 - Use the Walking Escort Service if you are walking on or around campus after dark.
 A bike security guard will walk with you from dark to 6 am.
 Call 215-777-WALK (9255) or 8-WALK from a campus phone.

-- Use the TUr Door Service or OwlLoop to get home if you're leaving Tyler at night.
+- Use the FLIGHT service to get home if you're leaving Tyler at night.

-If you're biking, wear a helmet.
-It doesn't make you look stupid; it make you look alive.
+- If you're biking, wear a helmet.
+It doesn't make you look stupid; it makes you look alive.

 Unfortunately, receiving a work-study award in your financial aid package is not a guarantee that you will be able to find a work-study job.
 Just like in the real world, work-study jobs are extremely competitive.
 You will have to be pro-active and doggedly determined to find a job.

 There are 2 places to look for work-study jobs.
 On campus jobs are listed on the Temple Student Jobs Website.
 Note that there are probably over a hundred applicants for each job listed on the website, so often applying for jobs there does not mean that you will even be contacted.
 Your best bet is to ferret out contacts--ask your friends for recommendations--that's the best way to find a job!
 Look for listings in the weekly WHAT newsletter.
 Look for posters around both the Tyler and Architecture building--several departments hire studio monitors at the beginning of the semester (especially fall semester), and will usually post that around the building.
 Ask in departments if they're hiring.
 If you email the contacts listed, do not just email saying that you want a job--everyone wants a job.
 But why should they hire YOU?
 If you want to get a job, you have to sell yourself!
 Tell the person WHY you want that job (hint: having a work-study award is not a reason to want a job) and WHY you'd be AWESOME if they hired you.
 This is what anyone has to do--you are essentially writing a cover letter, and you need to SELL YOURSELF.